What is AI orchestration (or) AI agent orchestration?

 Orchestration typically involves coordinating and managing AI agents, models, systems, and integrations.
 This entails the efficient deployment, implementation, integration, and ongoing maintenance of all elements within a larger AI system, workflow, or application.

-To put it simply: Think of orchestration like conducting an orchestra.
-You have all these talented individual musicians (your AI agents), each playing their own instrument (performing specific tasks).
+To put it simply: Think of AI orchestration like conducting an orchestra.
+You have all these talented individual musicians (your specialized AI agents), each playing their own instrument (performing specific tasks).

 But to create a beautiful symphony (a unified intelligent system), you need a conductor.
 AI orchestration is that conductor.
 It ensures all the different AI components work together harmoniously by following a defined score (workflow) to achieve a common goal.

-Instead of having isolated AI tools that don't talk to each other, you get a coordinated team that can handle complex tasks seamlessly.
-It's about moving from a bunch of solo performances to a full ensemble piece.
+Instead of having isolated AI tools that don't talk to each other, you get a coordinated team of orchestrated AI agents that can handle complex tasks seamlessly.
+It's about moving from a bunch of solo performances by a single agent to a full ensemble piece enabled by multiple specialized agents working together.

-At its core, orchestration is the art and science of coordinating and managing multiple AI components.
+At its core, multi-agent orchestration is the art and science of coordinating and managing multiple AI agents within a cohesive workflow.

 Why does AI agent orchestration matter now?